-20 Best Trap Workout and Exercises for Mass and Strength
+20 Best Trap Workouts and Exercises for Mass and Strength

 If you are looking for ways to build up your traps and search for the best trap exercises, then you are in the right place.
 Here, you will explore the best trap exercises to build trapezius muscle.

-But, what are the best trap exercises?
-Which exercises for traps should you include in traps workout for strength hypertrophy and endurance?
+But what are the best trap exercises?
+Which exercises for traps should you include in trap workouts for strength, hypertrophy, and endurance?

-This blog contains detailed descriptions of all major exercises that focus on the trap muscles, including the upper, middle, and lower trapezius muscles.
+This blog contains detailed descriptions of all major exercises focusing on the trap muscles, including the upper, middle, and lower trapezius muscles.

 The trapezius muscle has three distinct regions: